imUmer/Universal-Windows-Plateform-calculator-UMP/README.md

 ### how to clone a project

 1. Click on the `Code ▼` button (Green Colored ) and copy the HTTPS link
-2. Go to your and local directory(folder) where you want to clone it
+2. Go to your any local directory(folder) where you want to clone it
 3. open the command promnt from that directory
 4. type the command " git clone [paste the copied link] " and press enter
-5. once your project is downloaded you can now open in you visual studio for working
+5. once your project is downloaded you can now open in your visual studio.
-6. that's it
+6. that's it Enjoy🙂

 ## Calculator UI